 Solution: Regarding multiple users using the same account to access a wifi thermostat, It is possible for more users to access the server using the same log in and password on different phones, tablets and computers.A family can share the same account and control the thermostats attached to the account - from their individual smartphones.

-from Kurt: The limit is 16 units per account (email address) at this time.
+Question: How many stats can be controlled from one account?
+The limit is 16 units per account (email address) at this time.
 The product road map is supposed to expand that number.
 In your customer’s circumstance, he would probably have to create new accounts to accommodate those numbers.

 Problem: When UWG4-4999 doesn't recognize/accept ZIP code for weather setup.

 Solution: It could be that the weather stations server was down when they tried to connect.
 Ask the customer to do a “User reset “ on their thermostat and re-install their router and zip code, this usually solves the problem.
 (From OJ Tech Support)